homework-homies/project3-homework-app/README.md

 4. A student should be able to view their grades for all their homework

-5. If a homework assignment has not been graded, they should see their grade displayed as "Grade Pending"
+5. If a homework assignment has not been graded, they should see their grade status displayed as "Pending"

-6. If a student's "Unsatisfactory" percentage rises above 20%, the front page should display a notification that they need to contact their instructional team for help with a link to send an email to their instructor.
-In addition, they should recieve an email with the same notification
+6. If a student's "HW Submissio" percentage drops below 20%, the front page should display a notification that they need to contact their instructional team for help with a link to send an email to their instructor.
+In addition, they should recieve an email with the same notification.

-7. A student can view a list of homework gists that their instructors have created
+7. A student can view a list of homework gists that their instructors have created.

-8. A student can see the content of the gists on the site with a link to the gist on github
+8. A student can see the content of the gists on the site with a link to the gist on github.

-9. If a Takeaways gist has been created, the student should recieve an email notification alerting them
+9. If a Takeaways gist has been created, the student should recieve an email notification alerting them.

-10. A student should be able to see all of the courses/cohorts the student is in

-11. A user should be able to go to their userpage when they click on their username
+10. A user should be able to go to their userpage when they click on their username.

-12. A student should get an email if an instructor creates a new cohort/course
+11. A student should get an email with a registration link if an instructor creates a new cohort/course.

 ##**Instructor Portal**##